Nancypatel1103/ComplianceClient/Bandwidth/bandwidth.md

 # Bandwidth

-## What is a Bandwidth
+## What is a Bandwidth Limit
-Bandwidth refers to the maximum rate of data transfer across a network or internet connection.
-It is often measured in bits per second (bps) or multiples of bits per second such as kilobits per second (Kbps), megabits per second (Mbps), or gigabits per second (Gbps).
+A bandwidth limit refers to the maximum rate of data transfer across a network connection within a specific timeframe.
+It is often measured in bits per second (bps), kilobits per second (kbps), megabits per second (Mbps), or gigabits per second (Gbps).
+Bandwidth limits can be imposed by internet service providers (ISPs), network administrators, or by the capabilities of the network hardware itself.

-## Why do we need Bandwidth
+## Why do we need Bandwidth Limit
-Bandwidth is essential for ensuring efficient communication and data transfer within networks.
-Sufficient bandwidth allows for faster data transmission, smoother streaming of multimedia content, quicker loading times for web pages, and overall better performance of network-connected devices and applications.
+Bandwidth limits are essential for managing network resources effectively.
+They help prevent network congestion by ensuring that data traffic remains within manageable levels, thereby maintaining optimal performance for all users.
+By imposing bandwidth limits, internet service providers can allocate resources fairly among their customers, preventing individual users from monopolizing bandwidth to the detriment of others.
+Additionally, bandwidth limits can help ISPs control network costs and optimize their infrastructure investments.
+Moreover, they promote responsible internet usage by discouraging excessive data consumption and encouraging efficient use of available resources.
+Overall, bandwidth limits play a crucial role in maintaining the stability, efficiency, and fairness of network operations.

-## How to create Bandwidth
+## How to create Bandwidth Limit
-1. Go to **SSIDs**.
-After going to **SSIDs** click on the edit button of **SSID**.
+1. Go to **SSIDs** menu.
+After going to **SSIDs** menu click on the edit button of **SSID**.
+You can **Access Bandwidth profile** via **Access Point** sub-menu and you can access the **SSID** edit menu.

    ![image-1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2cb8c015-1ac2-4442-9003-23f740b12486)